 PSC staff consists of auditors, accountants, engineers, rate analysts, attorneys, planners, research analysts, economists, consumer analysts, consumer specialists, court reporters and paraprofessional and administrative support personnel.
 These experts work in an advisory role to the Commissioners and are housed in each of the following divisions:

-Division of Business & Program Management
+Division of Business Operations and Office Management

-Division of Energy Regulation
+Division of Energy Regulation and Analysis

 Office of General Counsel